🔼The name Samson: Summary

 - From the noun שמש (shemesh), sun.

 There is only one Samson in the Bible.
-He was the only son of the Danite Manoah of Zorah, whose miraculous conception was foretold by an angel who appeared to her (Judges 13:3).
+He was the only son of the Danite Manoah of Zorah, whose miraculous conception was foretold by an angel who appeared to his unnamed mother (Judges 13:3).
 The angel told her that her son would be a Nazirite who would begin to deliver Israel from the Philistines (Judges 13:5).

 Delilah was exceptionally gifted in the art of whining, and she drove Samson to the point of death (Judges 16:16).
 He finally told her that his Nazirite blessing might be compromised if his hair would be cut, which she promptly did (Judges 16:17).
 Powerless, Samson was delivered over to the Philistines, who blinded him and transported him to the prison in Gaza (Judges 16:21).
 When the Philistines brought Samson to the temple of their deity Dagon, the fallen judge prayed to the Lord, regained his strength and destroyed the temple, killing 3,000 Philistines and himself in the process (Judges 16:30).